-Otology is supervised by Christopher Linstrom, M.D., Chief of Otology and Neurotology-Skull Base Surgery at the New York Eye and Ear Infirmary; George Alexiades, M.D., Ana Kim, M.D., Simon Parisier, M.D.
+Otology is supervised by Christopher Linstrom, M.D., Chief of Otology and Neurotology-Skull Base Surgery at New York Eye and Ear Infirmary of Mount Sinai (NYEE); George Alexiades, M.D., Ana Kim, M.D., Simon Parisier, M.D.
 (Co-Director of Children’s Hearing and Cochlear Implantation), and Ronald Hoffman, M.D., Director of the Ear Institute and Co-Director of Children’s Hearing and Cochlear Implantation.

 Patients with asymmetrical neurosensory hearing loss, tinnitus, dizziness or facial paralysis are seen in the Tuesday and Thursday Otology/Neurotology clinic.
 Temporal bone dissection resident and post-graduate courses are conducted by the otology faculty.
-Otologic diagnostic services are directed by Dr. Randy Judson at the New York Eye and Ear Infirmary.
+Otologic diagnostic services are directed by Dr. Randy Judson at NYEE.
 These include standard audiometry (pure tone and bone), speech audiometry, and impedance testing, ABR testing, otoacoustic emission testing, ultra-high frequency testing, Electrocochleography, and tests of central auditory function.
 The Diagnostic Vestibular Laboratory provides electronystagmography, platform posturography and rotational chair testing.
 Standard radiological imaging and CT scanning are performed on-site.
-Selected patients are referred for MRI / MRA, PET or other imaging studies performed at Beth Israel Medical Center.
+Selected patients are referred for MRI / MRA, PET or other imaging studies performed at Mount Sinai Beth Israel.
 Specialized pediatric hearing testing is performed at our new comprehensive pediatric audiology center.

 Anthony Sclafani, M.D. supervises the Facial Plastic and Reconstructive Surgery Service.
 Clinical staffing in Facial Plastic and Reconstructive Surgery is provided by sub-specialty trained full-time (Drs.
 Alex Ovchinsky, Mark Zimbler and Grigoriy Mashkevich) and volunteer surgeons.
 They staff all resident clinics, service operative cases, and deliver the facial plastic lecture series.
 The staff includes six board-certified otolaryngologists with fellowship training in facial plastic surgery, two board-certified general plastic surgeons and two surgeons boarded in both otolaryngology and general plastic surgery.

-Facial cosmetic and reconstructive procedures are performed by the residents at the New York Eye and Ear Infirmary and Beth Israel Medical Centers.
+Facial cosmetic and reconstructive procedures are performed by the residents at NYEE and Mount Sinai Beth Israel.
 Clinical activities are complimented by a lecture series of weekly didactic and slide presentations that cover basic topics of wound healing and management, scar revision, rhinoplasty, face lifts, blepharoplasty, facial trauma and adjunctive procedures.

-Pediatric Otolaryngology is supervised by Robin Dyleski, M.D. at the New York Eye and Ear Infirmary, Milton Waner, M.D. at Beth Israel and by David Merer, M.D. at Westchester Medical Center.
+Pediatric Otolaryngology is supervised by Joseph Bernstein, M.D. at NYEE, Milton Waner, M.D. at Mount Sinai Beth Israel and by David Merer, M.D. at Westchester Medical Center.
 This service provides care for patients with disorders ranging from otitis media and adenotonsillar disease to compromised airway, congenital neck masses, otology, and sinus disease.
 Residents receive hands-on training in bronchoesophagology, minor airway reconstruction, surgery for chronic ear disease, and functional endoscopic sinus surgery at the Eye and Ear.
 In addition, there are weekly didactic sessions covering all aspects of pediatric otolaryngology.
-Complex pediatric airway, and head and neck surgery, are performed at the above affiliated hospitals rather than The New York Eye and Ear Infirmary.
+Complex pediatric airway, and head and neck surgery, are performed at the above affiliated hospitals rather than NYEE.

 Home > Educational Programs >Residency and Fellowship Programs > Otolaryngology > RESIDENT CLINICAL SERVICES